 Applied signal processing

-- basics of signal processing, dynamic systems and the related mathematics
+- basics of signal processing, dynamic systems and related mathematics

 - sound synthesis